georgebotley/silverstripe-terms-checkbox/README.md

 ## Example Usage

 ```
-TermsAndConditionsCheckbox::create('Terms') // the field title is Terms
+TermsAndConditionsCheckboxField::create('Terms') // the field title is Terms
     ->setTermsPage('privacy-policy') // will link to /privacy-policy
     ->setPreLinkText('I have read and accept the terms of the') // this will appear before the link
     ->setLinkText('privacy policy'); // this is the text which will be clickable